wBeckettHills/pdal_tutorial/tutorial/C_Python_Functions.md

 runtile_classify(las_tile_path)
 ```
 #### Tree Diagram
-The filetree example below that shows how the directory structure can be used to access the functions within python files.
+The filetree example below shows how the directory structure should be organized for the `from .. import` statement shown above in order to access the functions within the python files.

 ```
 pdal_tutorial/